commercetools/commercetools-sunrise-data/README.md

 ## How to create a project with Sunrise data

-Before starting the import, make sure you have access to the [Admin Center](https://admin.commercetools.com), the [IMPEX tool](https://impex.commercetools.com/) and the application in this repository.
+Before starting the import, make sure you have access to the [Admin Center](https://admin.commercetools.com) and the [IMPEX tool](https://impex.commercetools.com/).
+To check that you can run the application in this repository read the _[Requirements](#requirements)_ section.

 ### 1. Set up your project
 1. Open the [Admin Center](https://admin.commercetools.com) and create an empty project (without sample data).